Skip to main content

 A large wetland complex is included in the Cedar Swamp CEA in Wawarsing.
 Photo by L. Heady

 Municipalities may designate conservation priorities that meet certain criteria under State Environmental Quality Review (SEQR) as critical environmental areas (CEAs).
 For example, characteristics of CEAs may include exceptional or unique natural setting, recreational value, or ecological sensitivity.
 The designation serves to alert project sponsors of the community’s concern for the CEA’s resources, which then need to be considered and addressed during environmental review.
-The DEC describes the process of adopting and implementing CEAs in Chapter 2 of The SEQR Handbook (2020) and maps of existing CEAs can be viewed on the DEC website
+The DEC describes the process of adopting and implementing CEAs in Chapter 2 of The SEQR Handbook (2020) and additional guidance is included in Best Practices for Adopting Conservation Inventories and Plans: A Guide for Communities in the Hudson River Estuary Watershed (2023).
+Maps of existing CEAs can be viewed on the DEC website

 Critical Environmental Areas in Practice